Fadak: Fadak in literature

 The dispute over Fadak soon become the subject of legends.
 Among these is the tale of the Abbasid Harun al-Rashid, the famed caliph of Arabian Nights, appearing in the sixteenth-century work The Subtleties of People.
 In this story, Harun is depicted as regretting the oppression of Muhammad's family at the hands of his predecessors.
 He thus inquired about the boundaries of Fadak from a descendant of Fatima to return it to its rightful owners.
 The descendant of Fatima cautioned the caliph that Harun would no longer want to relinquish Fadak after learning about its borders.
 Harun pressed on nevertheless.
 To his indignation, the caliph was told that the first boundary of Fadak was Aden, the second was Samarkand, the third was the Maghrib, and the fourth was the Armenian Sea, encompassing virtually the entire empire of Harun.
 According to Virani, the fact that this claim is not pressed nor even cared for signifies that it is the Islamic world that needs Muhammad's family, not the reverse.

+Conclusion

+In Shia thought, Fadak is seen more than a land dispute.
+It as a historic event holds great importance as it signifies as a symbol of the struggle for the Imamate and the traitors upon of Prophet’s household’s (ahl al-bayt) rights.
+In the context of inheritance, the claim that Fatima inherited Fadak encapsulates as that she is the hero of the Prophet’s lineage, making this claim more than the land itself.
+The historic narrative of Fadak is not only connected to possession and dispossession.
+It can be thought of as a turning point because it served as a catalepsy for Shia jurists to formulate inheritance laws, inspired by Fatima’s claims to Fadak, emphasizing the bilateral descent (lineage theorists both male and female) rather than only strict patrilineal systems of the pre-Islamic era.
+Fatima’s claims carved out larger roles for female in family stricture, as the emerging Shi’i inheritance laws allowed property, money, and blood to move along female lines.
+Shia law prioritizes immediate nuclear family over distant male relatives, for example, Shia allows a daughter’s on to inherit the entire legacy while Sunni law prioritize paternal uncle to inherit majority of land.